matteo-pacini/SwiftUICountries/README.md

 ## Acknowledgements 💡

 - [RESTCountries API](https://restcountries.com) - API used for fetching country information
-- [Point-Free](https://www.pointfree.co) - For their work on Composable Architecture
+- [Point-Free](https://www.pointfree.co) - For their great work on Composable Architecture

 ## 🌟 Useful Resources

 Enhance your knowledge and skills in SwiftUI and Composable Architecture with these valuable resources:

-- 1) [Swift Composable Architecture videos](https://www.pointfree.co/collections/composable-architecture) - A collection of informative videos about TCA from Point-Free.
+1) [Swift Composable Architecture videos](https://www.pointfree.co/collections/composable-architecture) - A collection of informative videos about TCA from Point-Free.
-- 2) [Krzysztof Zabłocki: TCA Best Practices](https://www.merowing.info/the-composable-architecture-best-practices/) - A blog post highlighting best practices for using TCA in your projects.
+2) [Krzysztof Zabłocki: TCA Best Practices](https://www.merowing.info/the-composable-architecture-best-practices/) - A blog post highlighting best practices for using TCA in your projects.
-- 3) [TCA: Working with SwiftUI bindings](https://swiftpackageindex.com/pointfreeco/swift-composable-architecture/main/documentation/composablearchitecture/bindings) - A guide on how to effectively work with SwiftUI bindings in the context of TCA.
+3) [TCA: Working with SwiftUI bindings](https://swiftpackageindex.com/pointfreeco/swift-composable-architecture/main/documentation/composablearchitecture/bindings) - A guide on how to effectively work with SwiftUI bindings in the context of TCA.

 Happy learning! 📚